This page has instructions to install Neos with composer, which downloads Neos and all of it's dependencies.

 Please note: You need to have a Doctrine compatible database server, like MySQL, running on your system.
-For production we recommend using a web server like apache or nginx.

 After composer finished downloading the dependencies, open the configured domain for the directory in your favorite browser.
 Please note that you need to visit the /setup page.

 After you've completed filling out all necessary infos in the setup, you are up and running.
 You can visit either the frontend or the backend by appending /neos to your url.

 Do you want to create a new site?
 We recommend you to start reading the latest documentation, and if you need any help, get in touch with us, we are eager to help you!